Start with the checklist before the first season gets too big.

 Buy First / Wait List Guide for Beginners

-A purchase-priority guide for sorting tools, systems, and gear into buy now, borrow first, batch later, or skip for now.
+A purchase-priority guide for sorting tools, systems, and gear into buy now, borrow first, batch later, or skip for now because the work has not earned it yet.

 Best for: Beginners who keep seeing useful things online and need a disciplined way to decide what actually earns a place.